AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/create-schema-ui.md

 More information about relationships and other schema metadata can be found in the [Schema Registry API Developer Guide](../schema_registry_developer_guide.md). -->

-## Aktivieren des Schemas zur Verwendung im Echtzeit-Profil {#profile}
+## Schema zur Verwendung in [!DNL Real-time Customer Profile] {#profile}

-Der Schema-Editor bietet die Möglichkeit, ein Schema für die Verwendung mit [Echtzeit-Kundendaten](../../profile/home.md)zu aktivieren.
-Profil bietet eine ganzheitliche Ansicht der einzelnen Kunden, indem es ein robustes, 360°-Profil von Kundenattributen sowie eine zeitgestempelte Übersicht über jede Interaktion erstellt, die der Kunde über ein mit der Experience Platform integriertes System hatte.
+The Schema Editor provides the ability to enable a schema for use with [!DNL Real-time Customer Profile](../../profile/home.md). [!DNL Profile] bietet eine ganzheitliche Ansicht der einzelnen Kunden, indem ein robustes 360°-Profil mit Kundenattributen sowie ein zeitgestempeltes Benutzerkonto für jede Interaktion erstellt wird, die der Kunde über ein in das System integriertes System verfügt [!DNL Experience Platform].

-Damit ein Schema für die Verwendung mit Echtzeit-Kundendaten aktiviert werden kann, muss eine primäre Identität definiert sein.
-Sie erhalten die Fehlermeldung &quot;Fehlende Primär-Identität&quot;, wenn Sie versuchen, ein Schema zu aktivieren, ohne vorher eine primäre Identität zu definieren.
+In order for a schema to be enabled for use with [!DNL Real-time Customer Profile], it must have a primary identity defined.
+Sie erhalten die Fehlermeldung „Fehlende primäre Identität“, wenn Sie versuchen, ein Schema zu aktivieren, ohne vorher eine primäre Identität zu definieren.

 ![](../images/tutorials/create-schema/missing_primary_identity.png)

-Um das Schema &quot;Treueanwärter&quot;für die Verwendung in Profil zu aktivieren, klicken Sie zunächst auf &quot;Treueanwärter&quot;im Bereich &quot; *Struktur* &quot;des Editors.
+To enable the &quot;Loyalty Members&quot; schema for use in [!DNL Profile], begin by clicking on &quot;Loyalty Members&quot; in the *Structure* section of the editor.

-Auf der rechten Seite des Editors werden unter *Schema-Eigenschaften* Informationen zum Schema angezeigt, einschließlich Anzeigename, Beschreibung und Typ.
-Zusätzlich zu diesen Informationen gibt es eine Schaltfläche mit der Bezeichnung &quot; **Profil**&quot;.
+Auf der rechten Seite des Editors werden unter *Schema-Eigenschaften* Informationen zum Schema angezeigt, einschließlich dessen Anzeigename, Beschreibung und Typ.
+Zusätzlich zu diesen Informationen gibt es eine Schaltfläche mit der Bezeichnung **[!UICONTROL Profil]**.

 ![](../images/tutorials/create-schema/unified_profile_toggle.png)

-Klicken Sie auf **Profil** , und es wird ein Popup angezeigt, in dem Sie aufgefordert werden zu bestätigen, dass Sie das Schema zum Profil aktivieren möchten.
+Click **[!UICONTROL Profile]** and a pop-up appears, asking you to confirm that you wish to enable the schema for [!DNL Profile].

 ![](../images/tutorials/create-schema/enable_unified_profile.png)

 >[!NOTE]
 >
->Nachdem ein Schema für Echtzeit-Kundendaten aktiviert und gespeichert wurde, kann es nicht deaktiviert werden.
+>Once a schema has been enabled for [!DNL Real-time Customer Profile] and saved, it cannot be disabled.

 ## Nächste Schritte und zusätzliche Ressourcen

-Nachdem Sie das Schema &quot;Treuemitglieder&quot;fertig gestellt haben, können Sie das vollständige Schema im Bereich &quot; *Struktur* &quot;des Editors sehen.
-Klicken Sie auf **Speichern** , und das Schema wird in der Schema-Bibliothek gespeichert, damit es von der Schema-Registrierung aufgerufen werden kann.
+Now that you have finished composing a &quot;[!UICONTROL Loyalty Members]&quot; schema, you can see the complete schema in the *Structure* section of the editor.
+Click **[!UICONTROL Save]** and the schema will be saved to the [!DNL Schema Library], making it accessible by the [!DNL Schema Registry].

-Ihr neues Schema kann jetzt verwendet werden, um Daten in die Platform zu erfassen.
-Denken Sie daran, dass nach Verwendung des Schemas zur Datenerfassung nur noch zusätzliche Änderungen vorgenommen werden dürfen.
-Weitere Informationen zur Schema-Versionierung finden Sie in den [Grundlagen der Schema-Komposition](../schema/composition.md) .
+Your new schema is now able to be used to ingest data into [!DNL Platform].
+Denken Sie daran, dass nach Verwendung des Schemas zur Datenaufnahme nur noch Ergänzungen vorgenommen werden können.
+Weitere Informationen zur Schemaversionierung finden Sie in den [Grundlagen der Schema-Komposition](../schema/composition.md).

-Das Schema &quot;Treuemitglieder&quot;steht auch zur Ansicht und Verwaltung mit der Schema Registry-API zur Verfügung.
-Um mit der API zu arbeiten, lesen Sie Beginn im Entwicklerhandbuch für die [Schema-Registrierungs-API](../api/getting-started.md).
+The &quot;[!UICONTROL Loyalty Members]&quot; schema is also available to be viewed and managed using the [!DNL Schema Registry] API.
+Um mit der API zu arbeiten, lesen Sie zunächst das [Entwicklerhandbuch für die Schema Registry-API](../api/getting-started.md).

 >[!WARNING]
 >